pramode/Python-and-LaTeX-Book/src/chap6.rst

 function.
-You also note that the line "return x * x" is *indented* (that is, there are a few spaces between the ... and "return x * x") - this is again part of Python's syntax - the lines in the body of a function have to be uniformly indented (you can do it by typing a few spaces, or more conveniently, by simply typing a *tab*).
+You also note that the line "return x * x" is *indented* (that is, there are a few spaces between the ... and "return x * x") - this is again part of Python's syntax - the lines in the body of a function have to be uniformly indented (you can do it by typing a few spaces, or more conveniently, by simply typing a *tab*.
+Never mix spaces and tabs - that is a syntax error in Python).

 Now, what does the *return* statement do?
 For the moment, just think of it as another tiny bit of syntax!

 How does Python know that you have finished typing the body of the function?
 When we type an empty line!
-At this point, Python prints the origin three greater-than sign prompt.
+At this point, Python prints the original "three greater-than sign" prompt.

 Once you have defined *sqr*, you can use it just like all the the other functions::